 Given this trend is building momentum, we're seeing more new dwellings designed and constructed to accommodate the multi-generational market.
 Click here to read: "FlexHouz Is A Home Built For Multi-Generational Living".

-* This flex house by Sustainable. is a great example of design for multi-generations
+* The Flex Houz by Marshall Homes is a great example of design for multi-generations

 Challenges Around Multi-Generational Housing